suzaku01/mhf_displayer/README.md

 This project is WIP, and has some issues.
 Currently, only High Grade Edition is supported.

+If I have more time I want to implement more functions, write cool and useful UI, but It will take some time.

 Now display position is changeable.
 See `mhf_displayer.cfg`.

 D3D has an overlay function, if you have enough knowledge you can do similar things with that, like Lvdew.